Palawan, the ultimate paradise island for rare birdwatching

 Feel free to contact us for any clarification or special request.

 - Registration: your request is made through the Booking form.
-We will prepare a quote for you with all the information related to your trip, which you will receive by email within 2 to 5 days of your request.
+We prepare a quote with all the information related to your trip that you will receive by e-mail within 2 to 5 days of your request.

 - Confirmation : Your registration will be final and taken into account by the validation of the quote, our general conditions of sale and the payment of a deposit of 40%.
 The balance payment must reach us no later than 45 days before the departure date.